ObjectSpace.memsize_of(obj) should return with sizeof(RVALUE)

 Another option is to add optional parameter. memsize_of(obj, include_rvalue: true), etc.

-Updated by sam.saffron (Sam Saffron) over 6 years ago
+Updated by sam.saffron (Sam Saffron) about 9 years ago

 Personally I have only ever seen mention of this in http://stackoverflow.com/questions/10068018/memory-size-of-a-hash-or-other-object